 From the moment we had left the sea the roads had gotten worse and worse.
-From a two lane asphalt road to a bad gravel road.
+From a two-lane asphalt road to a bad gravel road.
 Now we reached a point where it became even worse.
-From now on the road was closed for cars by two big rocks.
+From then on, the road was closed to cars by two big rocks.
 This was about 10 km past the barriers we had encountered yesterday.
-We couldn't cycle fast any more, but instead needed to carefully balance ourselves to avoid hitting the larger rocks that composed the road.
-Before we continued with that I first needed to lay a brick somewhere myself.
+We couldn't cycle fast anymore but instead needed to carefully balance ourselves to avoid hitting the larger rocks that composed the road.
+Before we continued with that, I first needed to lay a brick somewhere myself.
 Now we were at an elevation with little vegetation.

 Among the rocks

 The bad road

 Meanwhile, it had become clear that the climb was way longer than 50 km from the sea.
 There were quite a few hikers.
 We noticed they were all going downhill.
 Only the people we had seen yesterday were going uphill.
 The rest had been dropped off at the top and only needed to walk down, perhaps only until the point where cars were allowed.
 It looked like that computer game Lemmings.

 Cycling became difficult.
 If we went fast, we would tear our tires on the sharp rocks.
 If we went too slow, we would lose our balance.
 Some sections were so steep that we would hardly move even if we put all our weight on our pedals in the lowest gear.
 Other, arguably even more annoying parts, went downhill.
 This was a completely different climb than the mountains in the Pyrenees or Alps.
 Simultaneously we needed to push as hard as possible, maintain our balance, don't cycle into large or sharp rocks, and look ahead to see which path to follow through the boulders.
 Although not easy, it was definitely a fun climb.
 The views were also beautiful.
 Half an hour after our previous photos, we took some more.

 On the far right you can see where we took the previous pictures.

 This photo was made a little further to the right